Tim Anderson Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- In his most recent time out on Tuesday, the righty threw six innings against the Toronto Blue Jays, giving up three earned runs while surrendering eight hits.
+- In his last outing on Wednesday against the Toronto Blue Jays, the right-hander went six scoreless innings while surrendering five hits.

-- The 23-year-old has a 5.38 ERA and 9.4 strikeouts per nine innings in 17 games this season, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.